 “Well, it’s kind of a boring life, you know?
 Always doing the same storylines over and over—”

 “It’s not boring; we like it here!”
-Peter stood up, angry.
+Peter said defensively.

 “No, that’s not what I mean at all; this place is awesome, but don’t you think there could be something… more?”